 You may also need to adjust when or how you add a natural colour to get the brightest shades.
 For example, vibrancy can be impacted by the base colour of the confection – turmeric will appear bright yellow in translucent confections like gummies and hard candies, but if it’s used on panned candies, you’ll need to add a white base coating to the chocolate first to give a more reflective background and minimize visual darkness.
 Otherwise, the colour will appear darker and muted like in the image below.

-turmeric panned on different base colors
+turmeric panned on different base colours

 Success Tips